xcontcom/billiard-fractals/docs/article.md

 To investigate this, we simplify the system.
 Rather than modeling the full wave, we consider only the motion vector - essentially, a ray.
 We also smooth the “shoreline” and discretize the environment into a rectangular grid.
 From this setup emerges the core construction of this article.

 <details><summary>:)</summary>

 ---

-Let me be honest.
-The line about "watching waves on the surface of a river" - that's just a narrative device.
-Sure, I've stood by rivers and had deep thoughts (who hasn't?), but that's not where these fractals came from.
-The real story is different.

-As a kid, I had this idea that chaos doesn’t truly exist.
-When something seems chaotic, it just means you haven’t found the pattern yet.
-I wanted to prove this to myself - not anyone else - so I began looking for the simplest possible system that could appear chaotic but wasn’t.

-What I came up with was this: take a rectangle, send a sine wave from one corner, and let it reflect off the edges.
-Since a sine wave is nonlinear, it intersects itself in seemingly unpredictable places.
-I didn’t have the tools to simulate this properly at the time (I was around 14 and hadn’t started programming yet, though I’d read a lot of technical stuff - including GW-BASIC).

-So I simplified it further.
-I replaced the sine wave with a straight line and made it dashed, to preserve periodicity.
-It turned into something you could draw with pencil and paper - and it still produced fascinating, structured patterns.
-That’s where all of this started.
+The example of waves on the surface of a river serves as a real, intuitive starting point - an accessible physical system that demonstrates how simple rules, such as reflection and interference, can produce complex behavior.
+It illustrates the central idea: that what appears chaotic often emerges from deterministic structure.

+The initial motivation was driven by the conviction that apparent disorder is not randomness, but the result of unresolved or hidden structure.
+Any system that seems chaotic is governed by rules - its complexity a consequence of perspective, not unpredictability.

+To explore this further, attention turned to constructing the simplest possible system that could look chaotic yet remain fully deterministic.

+One such system involved a sine wave originating from the corner of a rectangle and reflecting off its boundaries.
+The nonlinearity of the sine function causes it to intersect itself in complex and unintuitive ways.
+However, due to limited tools available at the time, the model was simplified even further.

+Instead of a sine wave, a straight line was used.
+The line was made periodic (dashed), and the system was designed to be reproducible using only a pencil and a sheet of graph paper.
+Despite its simplicity, this construction revealed intricate and structured patterns—forming the foundation of what would later be described as the “billiard fractals.”

 ---